DecentraLabsCom/Lab-Gateway/fmu-proxy-runtime-src/README.md

 - FMI 3 support is still not validated across the full type matrix and tool matrix
 - FMI 3 Model Exchange and Scheduled Execution are not supported

-The future compiled binaries produced by this project are expected to be copied
+Promoted compiled binaries are copied into:
-into:

 - `../fmu-proxy-runtime/binaries/linux64/decentralabs_proxy.so`
 - `../fmu-proxy-runtime/binaries/win64/decentralabs_proxy.dll`